donriddo/photobook/README.md

 - Steps to run application
 1. Run `yarn install` to install all dependencies
-2. Create your deveopment environment variables ``
+2. Create your deveopment environment variables.
+Add `config/env/development.js` with the following snippet
 ```javascript
     module.exports = {
         DB_URI: <YOUR_DB_URI>,